-- is a member of, or has a personal connection with, a community group, club, school, church or political party.
-However if the councillor is an office holder in any of these, they must declare a conflict of interest
+- is a member of, or has a personal connection with, a community group, club, school, church or political party, but is not an office holder for the group, club or organisation

 - attends or addresses a community group, sporting club or organisation in their capacity as a councillor.